UKOrganisations/citb-hse-test-center/README.md

 Preparation is key to passing the **CSCS Health, Safety, and Environment Test**.
 Here are some tips to help you succeed:

 - **Use official revision materials:** Study the latest CSCS Test revision books and online resources.
-- **Practice with mock tests:** Take practice exams to familiarize yourself with the test format.
+- **Practise with mock tests:** Take practice exams to familiarise yourself with the test format.
 - **Understand key safety concepts:** Learn about hazard prevention, PPE, risk assessments, and emergency procedures.

 ## How to Book Your CSCS Test